roesean/SWGOH/README.md

 - Show the zeta

 BACK
-- Then scrape each route for full character breakdown and write to a DB.
+- Then scrape each route for full character breakdown and write to a JSON.
+SCRAPER BUILT
 - Possibility to share (encoding url?) - Share link, so we can share our team with our guildmates

 Upcoming Features